Scobel/token-masq/README.md

 # Token Masq

-A minimalist token decoder that transforms CL100K_BASE tokens (used by GPT-4 and ChatGPT) back to English text with a sleek scramble animation effect.
+A minimalist token decoder that transforms CL100K_BASE tokens (used by GPT-4 and ChatGPT) back to English text and vice versa.

 ## Features